 In the white hat vs. black hat SEO debate, one of the arguments against the latter is that it uses shortcuts to get the desired results.
 Rather than improving the website’s quality, black hat SEO techniques try to exploit the loopholes in Google’s algorithm.

 Such SEO tactics may increase the rankings, but users are unlikely to find the search results relevant to their needs.
 Long story short, it may lead to temporary gains, but the breakthrough is always short-lived.

-This is because, like us, Google is also aware of unethical SEO tactics, and they keep changing the algorithm to filter out perpetrators.
+Like us, Google is also aware of unethical SEO tactics and keeps changing the algorithm to filter out perpetrators.
 It helps ensure that users find relevant answers to their queries, which is essential for Google’s reputation.

 3. Violates Google’s Guidelines

-The above section clarifies that websites using black hat SEO are blatantly violating Google’s guidelines.
-Naturally, these websites risk being penalised; they also lose their rankings if the new algorithm catches on.
+The above section clarifies that websites using black hat SEO blatantly violate Google’s guidelines.
+Naturally, these websites risk being penalised and losing their rankings if the new algorithm catches on.

 More importantly, once people realise that a website uses black hat SEO tactics, they can report it as spam.
 Hence, it alerts the search engine and prevents users from logging into the site.